Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Problem formulation

-\begin{assumption}[\textbf{Control inputs \cite{IEEE_1}}] (a) The control input constraints~\eqref{input_compact_nominal} are such that the system can overcome the uncertainty from the previous time-step and additionally provide enough control input to bring the state to the feasible region of the OA-SMPC at the next time-step. (b) The system is one step controllable. \end{assumption}
+\begin{assumption}[\textbf{Control inputs \cite{IEEE_1}}] (a) The control input constraints~\eqref{input_compact_nominal} are such that the system can provide enough control input to bring the predicted state at the next time-step, from any present state $x(t)$, to the feasible region of the nominal OA-SMPC~\eqref{chance_constraints_compact_nominal} .
+Specifically, where $x(t+1|t) = Ax(t)+Bu(t|t)$, for all $t$. (b) The system is one step controllable. \end{assumption}

+The condition for testing Assumption \ref{assumption_control_inputs}(a) which ensures recursive feasibility (similar to~\cite{IEEE_1,schildbach2012randomized}) of the nominal OA-SMPC is given in the \ref{appendix_main}ppendix, and is excluded here for brevity.
+Assumption \ref{assumption_control_inputs}(a) ensures that after handling the uncertainty from the previous time step in closed-loop, resulting in the present state $x(t)$, which may be outside the feasible state set of the nominal OA-SMPC~\eqref{chance_constraints_compact_nominal}, the computed control input is strong enough to bring the predicted system state at the next time-step back to the feasible state set.

+Assumption \ref{assumption_control_inputs}(a), while theoretically can be, is generally not restrictive for practical applications such as microgrids or HVAC systems, as these systems are generally designed to be able to have enough control input power to be able to handle uncertainties~\cite{IEEE_1}.
+Assumption \ref{assumption_control_inputs}(b) is more restrictive and is only used for ensuring sufficient conditions for the existence of an ideal control policy at every time step (see Assumption~\ref{assumption_ideal_control_policy}).
+Assumption \ref{assumption_control_inputs}(b) can be relaxed for practical applications such as the one described in the case study in Section \ref{case_study}.

-\begin{remark}[\textbf{Structure of the input matrix}] Note that Assumption~\ref{assumption_3}(b) is sufficient for saying that the system has at least as many control inputs as states (i.e., $n\leq m$) and $B$ has full row rank.
+\begin{remark}[\textbf{Structure of the input matrix}] Note that Assumption~\ref{assumption_control_inputs}(b) is sufficient for saying that the system has at least as many control inputs as states (i.e., $n\leq m$) and $B$ has full row rank.
 The assumption implies that if $n=m$, $B$ has an inverse, while if $n<m$, $B$ has a right inverse. \end{remark}

-Note that in~\eqref{chance_constraints_compact_nominal}, the MPC state constraints are applied for $x(t+k|t) \; \forall k \in \mathbb{N}_{1}^{N}$, and not for the initial state corresponding to $k\!=\!0$.
-Equation~\eqref{chance_constraints_compact_nominal} along with Assumption~\ref{assumption_3}(a) allows for the initial state to be outside of the feasible state set of the MPC, to allow for recursive feasibility of the OA-SMPC~\cite{IEEE_1}, allowing for the states to handle uncertainties in closed-loop, and the MPC state constraint limits to contract from one time-step to the other depending on the $\textbf{h}$ update.

 \begin{assumption}[\textbf{Form of the $h$ update rule}] The online h (adaptive relaxing parameter) update rule can be written as $h_i(t):=h_i(t-1)[1+K_i(t)]$, where $K_i(t)\!>\!-1, \; \forall t$ ensures $h_i(t)\!<\!0, \; \forall t$~\cite[Eq.
 (12)]{ghosh2023adaptive}. \end{assumption}